ExploracuriousAlex/yapytr/README.md

-# pytr: Use TradeRepublic in terminal
+# pytr: use Trade Republic via the console

+This program provides an alternative access to Trade Republich via the console.

-This is a library for the private API of the Trade Republic online brokerage.
-I am not affiliated with Trade Republic Bank GmbH.
+Neither is it endorsed by Trade Republic nor am I in any relationship with Trade Republic (Trade Republic Bank GmbH).

+Use at your own risk!

 ## Installation